Jahazielvaz/3-js-array-cardio/ReadMe.txt

 THINGS I'VE LEARNED
 -Console.table() is super cool.
 It actually shows you the data in an itemized table.
 Super cool!
--You can't use return statement on the ternary operators
+-You can't use return statement on the ternary operators -The .filter() feature is strict by default, so it's case sensitive.

 THINGS TO PRACTICE